Rangers vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins' Pablo Lopez (9-6) will make his 26th start of the season.
+- The Twins will send Sonny Gray (6-6) to the mound for his 26th start this season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his sixth consecutive quality start.

-- Lopez has pitched five or more innings in 16 straight games and will look to extend that streak.

 |Opponent